-Some of the most frequently asked questions we receive is to do with IP ratings.
-What is an IP rating?
-What does it mean?
+Some of the most frequently asked questions we receive is to do with IP protection and ratings.
+What does an IP rating mean?
+What are the different IP ratings?
 How does the rating system work?
-We understand there are many questions regarding IP ratings, so to help you understand it better, we have created this guide.
+We understand there are many questions regarding this topic, so to help you understand it better, we have created this guide.

 An International Protection Marking, also known as IP Rating/Code, is the rating of a product’s ability to withstand liquid and dust intrusion.
 Defined by IEC/EN 60529, the standard was developed by the International Electrotechnical Commission and is recognized all over the world.

-The IP Code uses a 2 digit system to define its protection rating for all products; the first digit represents protection against solids and the second against liquids.
+The IP rating system uses a 2-digit system to define its protection rating for all products.
+The first digit represents protection against solids and the second against liquids.
 The IP Code was designed to standardize protection ratings and limit misinterpretation/misrepresentation of a product's protection ability.

-Once a product has completed testing at an approved facility, it will achieve a specific numeric rating which can be deciphered using the chart below:
+Once a product has completed testing at an approved facility, it will achieve a specific numeric rating which can be deciphered using the IP rating chart below:

 Sometimes, there might be a letter at the end of the code IPXX.
-This is the supplementary letter and it can be used to denote the supplementary information from the product standard.
-Please check the chart below for more information:
+This is the supplementary letter, and it can be used to denote the supplementary information from the product standard.
+Please check out the chart below for more information:

 Some products can have multiple IP ratings, such as cellular devices.
-A common rating is IP55/IP57; this means that the unit was not able to pass the IPX6 liquid ingress test.
+A common rating is IP55/IP57.
+This means that the unit was not able to pass the IPX6 liquid ingress test.
 If a unit lists only one rating, it indicates that it has passed all tests up to and including the specific number which is displayed.
-Sometimes there is rating IP68M and IP69K, which means it passed both tests.
+Sometimes there is a rating IP68M and IP69K, which means it passed both tests.

 All Progressive Automations’ linear actuators are designed and tested for stationary protection.
 When the actuator is in motion, the strokes can pull water into the shaft housing, allowing water to penetrate the DC motor which can cause irreparable damage.
 It is important not to operate actuators when they are wet/damp to avoid any type of water damage.
 However, for the PA-10 model, it has an IP rating of IP68M, which means the actuator is able to operate underwater and has water ingress protection.